rachaelloh/django-barista/README.md

 (i) Mobile Responsiveness

-The website has been tested on **Macbook Air/iPad Mini/iPad/iPhone XS/iPhone 6/ Sony Xperia** which covers various screen-size.
+The website has been tested on **Macbook Air/iPad Mini/iPhone XS/iPhone 6/ Sony Xperia** which covers various screen-size.
 The browsers used for testings are Google Chrome & Apple Safari.

 During the testing process, I found out that:

+-Cart number does not increase if same item is added.
+But quantity will be updated in shopping_cart page.

 -On devices such as iPhone X or smaller screen sizes, the brand logo 'Recipe Sharing' overspills to the next line.
 Hence I added media query such that from screen sizes of iPhone X and below, the font size will decrease.